 What this means for you is that your adopted pet is likely healthy and well-behaved, and at the very least super trainable with the right amount of discipline and affection!
 By taking a chance on a shelter cat or dog, you'll reap the benefits of meeting an adorable and unique companion who will be there for you!

 Don't know what kind of cat or dog you're looking for?
 Your local shelter will likely have a wide selection of breeds with different personalities, shapes, sizes, and ages, so you're sure to find one that “speaks” to you!

 3. You Help Fight Animal Cruelty

-If you care about animals, don’t take a chance on buying your next pet from a pet store.
-Adopt your beloved friend, instead and use pet stores for all the food, treats, and toys that your adopted animal will need.
+If you care about animals, don't take a chance on buying your next pet from a pet store.
+Adopt your beloved friend, instead and use pet stores for all the food, beds, houses, litter boxes and toys that your adopted animal will need.

 4. You Inspire Others to Adopt

 Cats and dogs outnumber humans in this country by the millions, and many of these animals are stuck at the pound, waiting for a safe place to call home!

 By adopting, you'll be setting a shining example to your neighbors, colleagues, and loved ones.
 This can help the people you care about experience the joy of welcoming a new pet pal into their lives, while also helping dozens of animals find forever homes.

 Pet over-population is a real problem in America.
 There are actually more homeless animals than there are homeless people!
 These stray and feral cats and dogs can spread diseases, harm other pets, and even harm humans in your community.